 If you have a disability or a serious medical condition that gets in the way of earning a living, you may be thinking of applying for Supplemental Security Income (SSI) benefits.
 What are your chances of getting SSI?
 And what can you do to improve those chances?
 To help answer these questions, we surveyed readers around the country who recently went through the SSI application process.
 Here's what we learned.

-Overall, only a bit more than a third of our readers who applied for SSI were ultimately approved for benefits.
-If that sounds discouraging, it may help to look at the difference in approval rates when applicants requested a hearing after an initial denial.
+Overall, only a little over a third (36%) of our readers who applied for SSI were ultimately approved for benefits.
+No doubt, that sounds discouraging.
+But it may help to understand more about how the process works and when approval rates go up.

 First, a bit of background on SSI and the approval procedure: SSI pays a small benefit to people who are disabled and have little or no income or assets.
 In contrast to Social Security Disability Insurance (SSDI), you may be eligible for SSI no matter how little you’ve worked in the past.
 After you file an application, the Social Security Administration (SSA) will first decide whether you meet the financial eligibility requirements for SSI.
 If you pass that step, a disability examiner will look at the medical evidence and approve your claim if you meet the medical eligibility requirements for disability benefits.
 Only one in five (20%) of our readers successfully made it through these initial financial and medical steps.
 Government statistics from 2017 show that 23% of initial SSI applications were denied because they didn't meet the financial requirements; that results in an initial approval rate of 41% based only on medical eligibility—considerably higher than for all SSI applications.